 - A dedicated system for eFa4

-- CentOS 7 (minimal install preferred)
+- CentOS 7 or 8 or equivalent (minimal install required)

 - 2 CPU’s